Hunger and Poverty must end by 2030 commits “Feeding India” who serves 9 million meals every day.

 Let’s make it happen

 Every Indian has a giving heart and feels for the poor.
 It is sometimes the time, sometimes not knowing what to do and where to go.
 Here is a great opportunity to lend a helping hand to this great young man’s initiative.
-If anybody wants to connect with Ankit, you can reach him on www.feedingindia.org, mail him at email@example.com or call on 9871178810.
+If anybody wants to connect with Ankit, you can reach him on www.feedingindia.org, email@example.com 9871178810.